ansys/pyansys-dev-guide/doc/source/how-to/packaging.rst

 Dependabot version updates are performed by checking a ``dependabot.yml`` configuration file into your repository.
 In this file, one should specify the location of the project's requirement files, so that Dependabot knows where to look.
-The following code snippets show the required configuration for Dependabot according to the type of file in which the dependencies are
+On top of that, Dependabot is also capable of updating ``GitHub actions`` versions.

-specified:
+The following code snippets show the required configuration for Dependabot according to the type of file in which the dependencies are specified:

 .. tab-set::